BT

 • Initial review – to approve the article in concept.
 It usually takes within 5 business days for the article to receive a go/no go from our editors.

-• Deeper review – if the article gets accepted after initial review.
+• Deeper review – if the article gets accepted after the initial review stage.
 Upon acceptance of your proposal, we will pair you with a technical reviewer.
-They will perform a deeper review of the article substance and provide you with iterative feedback.
+They will perform a deeper review of the article's substance and provide you with iterative feedback.
 The duration of this process depends on the number of iterations/changes needed between the author and the assigned reviewer to bring the article to the final form.
 As soon as the article reaches the final form, it is scheduled for publishing.

 You will find a list of articles published on our site here: InfoQ articles